 If the spirit of BOUNTY resonates with you, we ask you to join the Lopez Community Land Trust and the Lopez Locavores in support of this community funded project to honor the farmers who produce our food.
-Donations and proceeds from the sale of the book will go to the Lopez Farm Farm Education (L.I.F.E.)
+Donations and proceeds from the sale of the book will go to the Lopez Island Farm Education (L.I.F.E.)
 Program at Lopez School.
 You can donate by clicking the button below and choosing Lopez BOUNTY Book Project as the program you would like to support.